 Recycle Your Plastic Shrink Wrap

-When you finish removing shrink wrap from the item it covered, you will want to dispose of this material properly.
+When you finish removing shrink wrap from the item it covers, you will want to dispose of this material properly.
 This polyethylene plastic is recyclable, so you can recycle this product rather than throw it away.
 Many people appreciate this environmentally friendly feature of this material.

 If you find you have a bulk amount of this shrink wrap, you might have to drop off this product.
 Or you might need to schedule a pick-up with your local recycling partner.
 Learn more when you speak to a shrink wrap expert.